MichaelDAbadJr/MichaelDAbadJr/README.md

 ![Design and Development](https://github.com/MichaelDAbadJr/MichaelDAbadJr/blob/main/github-header-image.png?raw=true)

-# Jun Michael Abad
+# About Me

-I'm Jun Michael from Texas, and I am a Full Stack Software Engineer.
-I really enjoy learning languages like Java, Python and C++ as well as frameworks such as React and Django.
-I enjoy coding and would like to learn more about application development and backend development.
+Hello!
+I'm a passionate Full Stack Software Engineer with a knack for building robust and scalable web applications.
+With a strong foundation in both front-end and back-end technologies, I bring a holistic approach to software development.
+Here’s a glimpse into my skill set and experience:

 # Skills and Experience
 * :coffee: HTML, CSS, JavaScript